Discuss the information below with your children to widen their understanding.

 If a stranger approaches you then you should run and tell a trusted adult.
 This could be at home, a family member’s address or a safer building.

 A void areas you don't know

-N ever take things from a stranger or get in the vehicle with a stranger
+N ever take things from a stranger or get in a car with a stranger

 G o home or to a safer building

 A safer building is a place which is well known and easily identifiable.
 If you are in trouble then you should go to one of these safer buildings if they are nearby.
 Look out for signs which can help you identify one of these safer buildings.
 Some examples of these buildings are: